 Each step or “dot” of this teacher-developed method is meticulously planned using principles of teaching, psychology, and swimming physics.
-Traditional programs often instruct in the wrong order or waste time on techniques that don’t improve outcomes.
-At Connect the Dots Swim, every “dot” has a purpose that quickly leads to improved swimming!
+While traditional programs often instruct in the wrong order or spend time on techniques that don’t improve outcomes, at Connect the Dots Swim, every “dot” has a purpose that quickly leads to improved swimming!

 We are known for our “fast-pass class,” our most popular program of seven 30-minute private lessons.
 Beginning students ages 2.5-adults learn essentials and “connect the dots” between skills so quickly!
-Parents also have the option for students to progress more slowly, like typical Swim Programs, learning the basics of swimming and safety at the student’s pace.
+Or, choose to progress more slowly, like typical swim programs, learning the basics of swimming and safety at the student’s pace.

-For more experienced swimmers, we customize lessons based on the student’s needs and the parents’ goals, using more of our teacher-developed methods in either private one-on-one or semi-private (2 students) lessons that you arrange with your friends.
+For experienced swimmers, we customize lessons based on the student’s needs and goals, using more of our teacher-developed methods in either private one-on-one or semi-private (2 experienced students) lessons that you arrange with your friends.

-We book up quickly and have a waiting list every year.
-Arrange with your friends, neighbors, co-workers, or other acquaintances now and register before all spots are taken!
+We book up quickly and have a waiting list every year, so arrange with your friends, neighbors, co-workers, or other acquaintances now and register before all spots are taken!

 What you need to know....

-Do you teach adults or more advanced swimmers?
+Do you teach experienced swimmers or even adults?